-- 4.145 The insurer should always consider whether investigations are required in the first instance and, if so, ensure that such investigations are appropriate with respect to the issues arising in the claim.
-The insurer must only undertake investigations when required information cannot be obtained by another less intrusive means. - 4.146 If the insurer deems that an investigation is required, it must promptly investigate liability for a claim by requesting information and documents about the claim in a timely manner, and regularly following up any requests.
+- 4.134 The insurer should always consider whether investigations are required in the first instance and, if so, ensure that such investigations are appropriate with respect to the issues arising in the claim. - 4.135 The insurer must promptly investigate liability for a claim by requesting information and documents about the claim in a timely manner, and regularly following up any requests.